Substrata1/WaterCatcherBoost/README.md

-<b>Water Catcher Boost</b> allows you to boost the collection rate of water catchers.
+**Water Catcher Boost** allows you to boost the collection rate of water catchers.

 This plugin does not alter the default rates.